-Risk Title: Inadequ ate Staffing Res source What is the risk?
+Risk Title: Inadequate Staffing Resource What is the risk?
 The risk is that the Council fails to have the right culture, organisational conditions or resources to deliver our priorities for our communities.
 Insufficient staffing arrangement resulting in a loss of staff morale, and inadequate resources for training and re-skilling in an ongoing period of change.
 Failure to engage staff resulting in uncertainty regarding changes in working practices and job security.
 Particular risk in relation to future terms and conditions.
 Cost and time of retraining/up-skilling staff.
 Unrealistic expectations in relation to staffing capacity.
-What could cause the risk to occur? our resid lents, communiti es and busine of the council overnment stepping up to provide significant and varied support to esses in addition to maintaining our core service delivery.
-This has delivering additional support and services and is likely to continue Risk Scoring Likelihoo occurring od of risk g 5 (Almost Certain) What are we doing to reduce the risk?
+What could cause the risk to occur?
+The last few years have seen Local Government stepping up to provide significant and varied sup our residents, communities and businesses in addition to maintaining our core service delivery.
+The been a sustained period of the council delivering additional support and services and is likely to continuous to the short-medium term.
+Risk Scoring Likelihoo occurring od of risk g 5 (Almost Certain) What are we doing to reduce the risk?
 1. Continuing to review services and update service plans to ensure that we can meet future demand 2.
 Reviewing our recruitment campaigns - ensuring Impact Financial 4 (Major) that they are effective and targeted 3.
 Filling key roles with temporary resource to Service Quality 4 (Major) ensure services can continue to be delivered effectively while we progress with the recruitment of permanent employees Reputation 4 (Major) 4.
 Developing plans for 'grow our own' talent5.
 Identifying local recruitment events with a view to attending and highlighting roles available within Legal / Regulatory 4 (Major) the Council 6.
-Assessing the 'offer' to employees with other similar organisations Health and Safety 2 (Minor) Morale / Staffing 4 (Major) Current Update (March 2023) The Council currently continues to experience recruitment and retention challenges.
+Assessing the 'offer' to employees with other similar organisations Health and Safety 2 (Minor) Similar organisations Morale / Staffing 4 (Major) Current Update (March 2023) The Council currently continues to experience recruitment and retention challenges.
 In February 2022, the Council introduced a market supplement policy that enables an enhancement to be made to the salary of certain roles in accordance with specified qualifying criteria.
-All enhancements are initially for a period of 2 years and are kept under review.
-The Council also undertook a job evaluation exercise on all principal professional and technical roles (level 4) and, with a new criterion that looked at the difficulty in attracting candidates for vacant roles and retaining existing employees.
+All enhancements are initially for period of 2 years and are kept under review.
+The Council also undertook a job evaluation exercise on a principal professional and technical roles (level 4) and, with a new criterion that looked at the difficulty i attracting candidates for vacant roles and retaining existing employees.
 As a result, it is proposed to implement a new pay band for senior, professional and technical roles (level 4B) and slight changes at the top of the salary range for senior and principal officers at Levels 5 and above.
-A report on this matter will be considered Executive on 2 nd March 2023.
+A report on this matt will be considered by Executive on 2nd March 2023.
 The recent staff survey, while reasonably positive, highlighted employees had particular concerns arour pay.
 The changes to pay and grading identified above are also intended to demonstrate a positive response to the genuine concerns of staff facing cost of living pressures.
-Alongside this a comprehensiv organisational development plan has been developed to ensure that the Council makes the best 'employment offer', with an end-to-end approach covering recruitment, training and development, talent management and progression, to make us an employer of choice.
+Alongside this a comprehension organisational development plan has been developed to ensure that the Council makes the best 'employment offer', with an end-to-end approach covering recruitment, training and development, talen management and progression, to make us an employer of choice.